 Best Madrid Flamenco restaurants

 The following eight restaurants offer the best Flamenco shows in Madrid.
-You can check out their official websites for information about prices and reservations.

 - Torres Bermejas: Spain’s most renowned Flamenco artists have performed in this “tablao”.
 The restaurant is beautifully decorated.

 - Tablao Cardamomo